Darialyphia/clash-of-destiny/docs/KEYWORDS.md

 ### Swift

-> This unit can move 2 spaces per turn.
+> This unit can move twice per turn.

 ### Vigilant